 If the behaviour continues, the headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
-For complainants who excessively contact causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
-This will be reviewed after six months.
+For complainants who excessively contact St Mary's School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+This will be and carried out in accordance with the Department for Education - Best practice guidance for Schools Complaints Procedures, as updated in January 2021.

 In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from St. Mary's.
+This may include barring an individual from St Mary's School.